If you know of a senior suffering from seasonal with allergies, this is how you can help them.

 Allergies are tricky because they come and go.
 Depending on the season, they can be disguised as a cold or a flu.
 Symptoms are pretty common – regular sneezing, a runny nose and watery eyes.
 This creates a general feeling of discomfort which makes the whole experience unpleasant.

 Tens of millions of people in the US are subject to allergies every year, and often our seniors with allergies are the ones impacted the most.
-The elderly usually have other ailments that might increase allergy induced discomfort and, in worst case scenarios, unwanted visits to the doctor.
+The elderly usually have other ailments that might increase allergy induced discomfort and unwanted visits to the doctor.

 It can be difficult to diagnose seasonal allergies for those with Alzheimer’s disease, or other dementias.
 This will require a little bit more detective work by the helper.
 You’ll have to rely on contextual clues to see if they are being afflicted by allergies.